 Click here to visit The Money Advice Service.

 If you are struggling with debt then the Debt Support Trust , which is a registered charity, provides debt advice and support for people struggling to manage their debts.

-If you are worried about being able to afford you rent, and other bills, remember you can call our Financial Inclusion Officer , who will be able to advise and help you.
+If you are worried about being able to afford your rent, and other bills, remember you can call our Income Recovery and Financial Inclusion Team , who will be able to advise and help you.

 Instead of borrowing money illegally, or through organisations that charge very high interest rates, it might be worth talking to your local Credit Union.